 Driving actual innovation in a large enterprise, instead of doing innovation theatre, is hardly a trivial task.
-So, at Netguru, we’re talking to top experts from various industries to see how they are trying to solve the digital transformation dilemma.

 In this Q&A, we talk with Anneli Bartholdy, who works as a Strategic Partner at Nordea, covering digital innovation & product ownership in commercial and business banking.